SUPERHEROES OF OLD

-We all need someone to look up to; a role model, an inspiration, someone to emulate and challenge us to be better versions of ourselves.
-While I was very little, my role models were characters from movies from TV shows.
-At around 5-7 years old, I was drawn to the Teenage Mutant Ninja Turtles; their vigilance in fighting crime and standing up for the innocent, especially in their turtle-form, was appealing and entertaining.
+We all need someone to look up to, like a role model who challenges us to be a better version of ourselves.
+While I was very little, my role models were characters from movies and TV shows.
+First, I was drawn to the Teenage Mutant Ninja Turtles.
+Their vigilance in facing crime and fighting for the innocent —in their turtle-form—was appealing and entertaining.
 Later, my role model became none other than Superman himself.
-He continued to be my hero for many years because he represented the desire of humanity for peace, justice, and the American way; fighting injustice without killing.
-I don’t think there’s anything wrong with admiring characters like this—characters with larger-than-life stories.
-As humans, we want to connect with something beyond ourselves because we need that inspiration to do what we believe transcends human nature; to live into a higher calling.
-Why else do we consider these characters “larger than life“?
+He remained my favorite hero for many years not only because he would fight injustice without killing, but because of his character; bold, compassionate, and confident.
+As humans, we want to connect with role models because they represent the transcendence of the flawed nature of humanity, which is to live into a higher calling; to be someone special.
+Why else do we consider these super-hero characters “larger than life“?

-After I discovered the person of Jesus in my life (in the form of the Holy Spirit in my heart), He became my role model.
-I had a perspective shift in what it means to live “larger than life”.
-To me, the best way to summarize what larger than life looks like to me now is through the lens of humility, healing, and surrender.
-Let me draw you a picture.
+After I discovered Jesus in my life in my twenties, He became my role model, which is when I had a perspective shift in what it really means to live larger than life.

-Years later, after exhaustive amounts of time spent in this deteriorating mentality, I was not only desperate for a reason to be alive, but for the reason why I was desperate.
-I found it intriguing in such a morbid way that I wouldn’t kill myself and yet I kept asking myself what life was really for.
+Years later, after exhaustive amounts of time spent in this malady, I was not only desperate for a reason to be alive, but to understand why I was desperate.
+I found it intriguing in such a morbid way that I wouldn’t kill myself, and yet, I kept asking myself what life was really for.

 Was Jesus speaking through to me even though I wasn’t listening yet?
-Did the silence in my heart have anything to do with the hope that kept me alive, even though I rejected His goodness as a fallacy for so many years?
 Did the fact that I stayed alive despite multiple attempts to die have anything to do with the miraculous power that He had over my surroundings; encouraging me, even at bare minimum, that there was something worth living for?
-How can I, looking back, not acknowledge Jesus at work in a life not believing, surrendering, loving, or reaching out for the Lord who was trying to show me He was really there all along?
-How can I not say that wasn’t the intervention of a LOVING Supreme Being who knows me better than I know myself?
-See, Jesus knows I enjoy water, and He knows I enjoy the quiet because I find it peaceful.
-When I found myself trying to drown myself in both, He met me, even though I couldn’t feel Him or hear Him at the time—and He took me from death by feeding me even the slightest reason to keep going, even if it was just the music and vindication I received from listening to rock songs and writing poems.
+How can I, looking back, not acknowledge Jesus at work in my life at a time when I was not believing, surrendering, or reaching out to Him for help?
+How can I not say that wasn’t the intervention of a loving, Supreme Being who knows me better than I know myself?

-My prayer is that you would find peace, even in your pain.
-That you would find forgiveness for those who have hurt you, and peace even inside of all the trouble you’re facing.
-When I say Jesus really is the light of the world, I don’t mean for that to sound cliché.
-He is the “light in the darkness” because He is the hope in a world crumbling at the feet of sin and corruption.
-He is the reason I keep going, and I pray He will be yours.
-When you can’t feel His closeness, I pray you would seek Him by name; the name above all other names.
-There is no one like Him, the One who saves us from ourselves each and every day.
+My prayer is that you would find peace, even in your pain; that you would find the grace from God to forgive those who’ve hurt you, and peace inside from the trouble you’re facing.
+Jesus is the reason I keep going, and I pray He will be yours.
+When you can’t feel His closeness, I pray you will seek Him by name.
 I believe in His love, even when I’m too rigid in my shame to receive it from Him.
-May you find it in yourself to seek Him at all costs, above all the rest of your priorities in life; may you find Him in your heart, and once you do, may you never look away—may you never move back.
-I pray you would let Him transform you from the broken soul you have now to one of restoration, peace, completion, humility, and strength from above.
+May you find it in yourself to seek Him above all the rest of your priorities in life, and that you would ask Him to restore you.

-As an atheist for most of my life, I never found any satisfaction in anything of this world.
 Often I reminisce just to look over the differences in my life since I accepted Christ, and every time I do, I realize how blind I was when I was closed off from Jesus.
 I understand it all happened in its own timing according to God’s will.
 He knew how long I’d need to accept Him, but He didn’t push harder than He knew He should.
-I chose Him when I was done trying to find pleasure in narcissism.
-After I exhausted myself of trying to find meaning in this world, I realized there was nothing to find, and what I did find was never, ever enough.